minollisantiago/HyperPyText/README.md

 ```
 ## Usage

-Run the `app_setup.py` script to create a new application:
+Run the `create-HyperPy-app.py {app name}` script to create a new application:

 ```
-python app_setup.py
+python create-HyperPy-app.py {app name}
 ```

 You'll be prompted to enter: